rick-liyue-huang/JS-Design-Patterns/Readme.md

 why we use Object-Oriented?

 programming run under the following process:
-(sequence, judge, loop) construct.
+(sequence, judgement, loop) construct.
-oo: data constructor.
+oo: data constructoring.
 computer believe contructored one is simple one.

 #### 2.2 UML - Unified Modeling Language